Written by Vanessa Andreotti, Elwood Jimmy, and Bill Calhoun, February 24, 2021

 Containers for “imagining otherwise”

 When we run workshops based on the work of GTDF, we usually say that we “lovingly don’t care about what you think”.
 This means that our focus is not the content of thoughts and ideas, but our collective capacity to navigate the imprints of historical and systemic violence and unsustainability in our relationships with the land, with knowledge, with reality, with each other, and with our own internal selves.
-We offer tentative tools and experiments that can create pedagogical containers for these things to be held with more maturity, sobriety, discernment and accountability.
+We offer tentative tools and experiments that can create pedagogical containers for these things to be held with more sobriety, maturity, discernment and accountability (SMDA).

 Having these pedagogical containers may give people a space of mental health and wellbeing that is unthinkable (and urgently needed) within our current systems.
 However, the development of these containers does not come cheap.
 It requires people to want to declutter their existence by confronting their shadows, fantasies, fears, insecurities, fragilities, addictions, denials and delusions.
 This involves learning through painful things, including how we “read” and how we “are read” by others, how we harbour complex and conflicting thoughts, emotions, projections, desires and traumas, and how our inner toddlers and protectors/controllers may drive our responses to threats and crises.

 This (un) learning takes time, discipline and stamina, but once people learn to use these containers, they should have much more resilience to navigate VUCA (volatility, uncertainty, complexity and ambiguity) and to build more enduring relationships.
 From the evidence we have gathered thus far, people who learn to do this become much more comfortable with discomfort and have more capacity to generatively hold space for tensions, failures and other difficult and painful things without feeling immobilized, overwhelmed or demanding to be rescued from unpleasant feelings .
 The containers also support people to become more capable and disposed to build more resilient and honest relationships based on trust, respect, reciprocity, consent and accountability.
-Check the anti-assholism memo, the invitation for depth conversationsand the radars for learning to read and to be read for an idea of what this entails.
+Check the anti-assholism memo, the invitation for depth conversations, the gifts of failure, and the radars for learning to read and to be read for an idea of what this entails.

 On the other hand, we also have evidence that if people who seem interested in our work misunderstand what we are offering or miscalculate their level of readiness to start this process, their inner toddler may cause havoc for themselves and others, and they become “work” for other people.
-Those who engage with this type of pedagogical processes with investments in feeling virtuous, being validated, having higher moral grounds or finding a universal language or consensus around a specific vision of the past or the future tend to quit the process as a result of frustration, sometimes causing damage to others involved.
+Those who engage with this type of pedagogical processes with investments in feeling virtuous, being validated, having higher moral grounds or finding a universal language or consensus around a specific vision of the past, the present, or the future tend to quit the process as a result of frustration, sometimes causing damage to themselves and to others involved.
 Very often they become defensive and even aggressive when confronted with perspectives that challenge their positive self-regard, their projections, or the vocabularies or ideas that they want to see validated.

 You agree to acknowledge the gift of this process and the obligations that come with this gift, including:

-- recognizing that there is an invisible cost to your (un)learning that others have to bear and that you have a debt and accountability of reciprocity to those who have historically bore these costs, in other words: you will need to “pay this forward”
+- recognizing that there is an invisible cost to your (un)learning that others have to bear and that you have a debt and accountability of reciprocity to those who have historically bore these costs, in other words: you will need to “pay this forward” by doing the work that is not convenient for you but that needs to be done

 - promising not to unnecessarily increase the labor of those who are helping you, but also asking for help when really needed in order to avoid things becoming unmanageable